Asian Recipes/ Dinner/ Japanese/ Recipes

 Recipe Notes

-• Big Knife – Use a big, chunky butcher’s knife for slicing the tonkatsu to achieve a nice even cut without pulling off the crumb.
-Try to cut it while it’s still quite hot.
+• Big Knife – Use a big, chunky butcher’s knife for slicing the fried tonkatsu to achieve a nice neat slice without breaking off the crumb.
+We found it to be easier to cut while it’s still quite hot.

-• Serving Slices – To serve after slicing, use the wide blade of the knife to slide under the tonkatsu pieces and use your hand to hold it on top.
-Then slide straight onto your sushi rice or plate.
+• Serving Slices – Use the wide blade of the knife to slide under the tonkatsu pieces and transfer them straight onto your serving bowl or plate.

 Nutrition